 This ride over the old pony

-, is written up as ride No.6 in the
+is written up as ride No.6 in the Austin - Toiyabe

-free booklet available at the Austin City Hall.
+available at the Austin City Hall.
+The booklet

-The booklet describes the ride in the opposite
+describes the ride in the opposite direction as I

-direction as I do here, which is pretty much all
+do here, which is pretty much all downhill and

-downhill and therefore "easy".
-Doing the ride in
+therefore "easy".
+Doing the ride in the direction

-the direction described here, takes a little bit
+described here, takes a little bit of creative

-cyclist - directed signs are designed to be read
+directed signs are designed to be read from the

 WEST ALT: jct US50 - Old Overland Road